A Foodcentric Life

 Home » Recipes » The Best Summer Recipes

 Great food makes for great bribery.
 With the promise of a fabulous feast, we invited ourselves over to good friends for the weekend.
 They have a gorgeous home overlooking the California coast.
 Hey, what are friends for?
-The star of the dinner - Grilled Scallops with Prosciutto.
+The star of the dinner - bacon-wrapped scallops.
+Easy to assemble and grill and delicious to eat!

 Grilled scallops wrapped with Prosciutto on bamboo skewers.

 We’ve known Dave and Amy for many years and have been privileged to stay at their beautiful home in Ventura, California.
 Whenever we visit, we threaten to move in and not leave.
-A custom-built house from your dreams.
-With beautiful views of the blue Pacific coastline, subterranean wine cellar, and of course, a fantastic gourmet kitchen with stone counters, a Sub-Zero fridge and a big Wolf range.
-What’s not to love?
+A custom-built house with beautiful views of the blue Pacific coastline, subterranean wine cellar, and of course, a fantastic gourmet kitchen with a Sub-Zero fridge and a big Wolf range.

 Beautiful gourmet kitchen with Wolf range.